Haftureda/user-management-system/README.md

 # User Management System - Frontend

 A React-based frontend application built with Vite for managing and viewing user data.
-Features a professional UI with advanced filtering and reporting capabilities.
+Features a frontend UI with advanced filtering and reporting capabilities.

 ## Features